RijulT/examples/csvfileloader/readme.md

 REQUIREMENTS
 ------------
 The utility is written in .NET core and hence supports Windows, Linux and MacOS operating systems.
-To run the utility one needs to first install .NET core runtime using one of the methods described here.
+To run the utility one needs to first install .NET core runtime using one of the methods described in https://dotnet.microsoft.com/download.
 Currently the application supports version 2.2.
 Make sure to click on the "All .NET Core Downloads" button and select the latest 2.2.* runtime.

 INVOKATION
 ----------